Through anonymous phone calls to Basque media outlets, ETA vehemently denied involvement.

 Islamic militants who were based in Spain but inspired by al Qaeda were designated later as the prime suspects.

-March 11, 2004 - Beginning at 7:37 am CET, coordinated attacks including 10 bombs on four commuter trains at three different stations, kill 191 people and wound more than 1,800.
+March 11, 2004 - Coordinated attacks including 10 bombs on four commuter trains at three different stations kill 191 people and wound more than 1,800.

 March 13, 2004 - An al Qaeda claim of responsibility is made via video tape by a man speaking in Arabic with a Moroccan accent.